EvanKuhn/evankuhn.github.io/_posts/2017-06-22-adding-simple-search-to-your-jekyll-blog.md

 date: 2017-06-22 17:25:00 -0400
 categories: webdev
 description: How to add simple search functionality to your Jekyll blog.
+image: /images/jekyll-search.jpg
 ---

+![A laptop showing a Jekyll blog with a highlighted search box above a list of matching posts](/images/jekyll-search.jpg){: width="1400" height="788"}

 ## Overview